fbpx

 What can you do to boost your internet speed?

-5. Check for Interference: Keep devices like microwaves or cordless phones away from your Wi-Fi router, as they can interfere with the signal.
+5. Check for Interference: Itโ€™ll also help to keep appliances such as microwaves and cordless phones well away from your Wi-Fi router as there can be interference.

 FAQs